-- (i) Pursuant to Statute 5.3(c) an Official Fellow who is a Tutor, the Senior Tutor, a College Lecturer, a Librarian, the Chaplain, or a Bursar shall be entitled to live in College free of charge in such rooms as may be assigned for the purpose. - (ii) An Official Fellow entitled under Statute 5.3(c) who lives in College shall receive a Residence Allowance determined by the Governing Body from time to time except that an Official Fellow holding a fixed-term Tutorship of five years' duration or less shall receive no Residence Allowance. - (b) - (i) A Bursar shall be entitled to live in College and shall occupy such rooms as may be assigned for the purpose free of rent.
+- (i) Pursuant to Statute 5.3(c) an Official Fellow who is a Tutor, the Senior Tutor, a College Lecturer, a Librarian, the Chaplain, or a Bursar shall be entitled to live in College free of charge in such rooms as may be assigned for the purpose. - (ii) An Official Fellow entitled under Statute 5.3(c) who lives in College shall receive a Residence Allowance determined by the Governing Body from time to time except that an Official Fellow holding a fixed-term Tutorship of five years' duration or less shall receive no Residence Allowance.

+- (i) A Bursar shall be entitled to live in College and shall occupy such rooms as may be assigned for the purpose free of rent.
 A Bursar who lives in College shall receive a Residence Allowance determined from time to time by the Governing Body. - (ii) A Domestic Bursar shall occupy a Tutor's House (as defined by Bylaw VI.18) if instructed by the College to do so.
-A Domestic Bursar's occupancy in such a case shall be governed by Bylaw VI.18. - (iii) A Bursar who lives out of College but not in a College house shall receive an External Household Allowance determined from time to time by the Governing Body. - (c) - (i) Pursuant to Bylaw IV.5(f) the Chaplain shall live in accommodation assigned for the purpose by the College. - (ii) A Chaplain who is assigned accommodation in College shall occupy that accommodation free of rent and shall receive a Residence Allowance determined from time to time by the Governing Body. - (iii) A Chaplain who is assigned a College house shall occupy it free of rent and shall receive an Internal Household Allowance determined from time to time by the Governing Body but shall be personally responsible for the cost of internal decorations. - (d) - (i) The Librarian shall be entitled to live in College and shall occupy such rooms as may be assigned for the purpose free of rent.
-A Librarian who lives in College shall receive a Residence Allowance determined from time to time by the Governing Body.
+A Domestic Bursar's occupancy in such a case shall be governed by Bylaw VI.18. - (iii) A Bursar who lives out of College but not in a College house shall receive an External Household Allowance determined from time to time by the Governing Body.

+- (i) Pursuant to Bylaw IV.5(f) the Chaplain shall live in accommodation assigned for the purpose by the College. - (ii) A Chaplain who is assigned accommodation in College shall occupy that accommodation free of rent and shall receive a Residence Allowance determined from time to time by the Governing Body. - (iii) A Chaplain who is assigned a College house shall occupy it free of rent and shall receive an Internal Household Allowance determined from time to time by the Governing Body but shall be personally responsible for the cost of internal decorations.